-Once you open a brick and mortar store, you’ll need to hire additional employees.
+Once you open a brick and mortar store, you’ll need to hire employees to assist customers, manage inventory, and oversee the store.
 While you may already have staff that works on your online business, you won’t want to decrease these efforts.
 You may also need employees with different skill sets, since working in a physical store requires other abilities.

 Since you’ll be focusing on brick and mortar retail, you may find yourself neglecting your online business.
 If your online store has proven to be lucrative, you shouldn’t completely abandon this operation.
 Remember how your business began, and aim to put equal effort into your online and brick and mortar stores.

 Conclusion: Consider Your Business’s Long-Term Goals